Learn about our strings instructors below.

 Carrie Kimbrough

-Carrie teaches traditional violin lessons at Belmont Academy, and her students also regularly participate in Mid-State Orchestras, area youth orchestras (including the Curb Youth Symphony, Philharmonia Orchestra, Reparatory Orchestra and Ethos Youth Ensembles) various school/church programs and summer camps in and around Nashville.
-In addition to teaching private lessons, Carrie also enjoys teaching music theory and music history classes at Belmont Academy and is the Director of two of Belmont’s Summer Music Camps—String Crossings Camp and the Preparatory Piano Camp.
 Carrie delights in sharing her love of music with students at all ages and stages.
+She teaches traditional violin lessons at Belmont Academy, and her students regularly participate in Mid-State Orchestras, area youth orchestras (including the Curb Youth Symphony, Philharmonia Orchestra, Reparatory Orchestra and Ethos Youth Ensembles) various school/church programs and summer camps in and around Nashville.

 Lessons Offered: Violin